 Why I got into time management as a digital nomad

-I was working as a freelance translator when I started out as a digital nomad, with some regular clients and a good amount of work coming in.
+I was working as a freelance translator when I decided to start a new life as a digital nomad, with some regular clients and a good amount of work coming in.

 I soon found out that combining travel to unfamiliar places, online freelance work and a social life can be tricky.